victoriacheng15/coding-challenges-lab/README.md

 sed G test.txt | cargo run -- -b | head -n5
 ```

-## What I learned from this?
+## What did I learn from this?

 Initially, I faced a setback where the code couldn't process a single file only (e.g., `cargo run -- test.txt`).

-After debugging and investigating, I was able to pinpointed where went wrong.
-The root cause was the `args` length, I was checking for a minimum of two arguements.
+After debugging and investigating with logging, I was able to pinpoint where went wrong.
+The root cause was the `args` length, I was checking for a minimum of two arguments.

 What was the fix?
-Instead of checking on arguments length where an option may be included, focus on filtering the `args` array to have file name(s).
-This allows to focus and check on file name(s) solely in the array.
+Instead of checking on argument length where an option may be included, focus on filtering the `args` array to have file name(s).
+This allows us to focus and check on the file name(s) solely in the array.

-While seeminlky simple, it took time to fix.
+While seemingly simple, it took time to fix.
 A good lesson from this: always take breaks!
 Cannot go wrong with this.
 When stuck, stepping away clears your head and prevents diving down endless debugging rabbit holes.

 ## Links